Maritime expertise,

 anchored in sea experience.

-Lex Dux LLP is a boutique maritime consultancy providing specialist services across P&I, shipping & logistics, and maritime compliance.
-Led by practitioners who have actually commanded vessels and overseen marine engineering at sea.
+Lex Dux LLP is a boutique maritime consultancy providing specialist services across P&I & Claims, Cargo & Chartering, and Marine Survey & Compliance.
+Led by practitioners who have commanded ocean-going vessels, overseen marine engineering at sea, and managed fleet-wide regulatory compliance ashore.

-A Master Mariner and a Marine Chief Engineer — combined decades at sea, decades ashore.
+A Master Mariner and a Marine Chief Engineer — combined decades at sea, combined decades ashore.

-Bridge and engine room expertise.
-Operational, technical, and commercial maritime advisory from people who have lived the practice — not learned it from a desk.
+Bridge and engine room expertise from people who have lived the practice — not learned it from a desk.

 Maritime consultancy from people who have actually been at sea.